medialab/minet/docs/cli.md

   file                                            CSV file containing the urls.

 optional arguments:
-  -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
-  --separator SEPARATOR                           Split url column by a separator?
   --facebook                                      Whether to consider and parse the given urls as coming from Facebook.
-  --twitter                                       Whether to consider and parse the given urls as coming from Twitter.
-  --youtube                                       Whether to consider and parse the given urls as coming from YouTube.
-  --infer-redirection, --dont-infer-redirection   Whether or not to attempt resolving common redirects by leveraging well-known GET parameters when normalizing url.
-Defaults to infer redirection.
   --fix-common-mistakes, --dont-fix-common-mistakes
                                                   Whether or not to attempt to fix common URL mistakes when normalizing url.
 Defaults to fix common mistakes.
+  --infer-redirection, --dont-infer-redirection   Whether or not to attempt resolving common redirects by leveraging well-known GET parameters when normalizing url.
+Defaults to infer redirection.
   --normalize-amp, --dont-normalize-amp           Whether or not to attempt to normalize Google AMP urls when normalizing url.
 Defaults to normalize amp.
   --quoted, --no-quoted                           Whether or not to normalize to a quoted or unquoted version of the url when normalizing url.
 Defaults to quoted.
+  --separator SEPARATOR                           Split url column by a separator?
   --sort-query, --dont-sort-query                 Whether or not to sort query items when normalizing url.
 Defaults to sort query.
   --strip-authentication, --dont-strip-authentication
                                                   Whether or not to strip authentication when normalizing url.
 Defaults to strip authentication.